Frequently Asked Questions

 When is Iowa's primary election held?

 Iowa’s primary election is held in June of each even-numbered year.
-The 2012 primary election is June 5, 2012.

 The corresponding general election is held in November of each even-numbered year.